cgwire/kitsu/docs/first_production/README.md

 dispatch the work to the artists, and follow each related task's progress.

 Let's begin with the asset page.
-You can access it via the drop-down menu at the top of the page.
+You can access it via the dropdown menu at the top of the page.

 ![Drop down menu asset](../img/getting-started/drop_down_menu.png)